 Expert collectors Herb and Martha Schingoethe believed their collection of Native American culture should be made available to the public for educational purposes free of charge.
 As a result, the Schingoethe Center for Native American Cultures (now the Schingoethe Center of Aurora University) opened to the public in 1990.
 The Schingoethes donated their collection of over 6,000 items of Native American art, artifacts, and related materials.

 Today, the Schingoethe Center depends almost entirely on the generosity of donors to grow its collection.

-We accept Native American artifacts and both native and non-native artworks.
+We accept Native American artifacts and both Native American and non-Native American artworks.
 By donating to the museum you:

 - Support the preservation of Native American cultures

 - Sustain our educational mission

 - Help the museum relay history through the artifacts in our exhibits

 - Ensure that the items will be cared for to benefit present and future generations

 As a donor, you may be able to take a tax deduction for all or a portion of the fair market value of your gift.
 The museum does not provide appraisals for any items.
 However, the museum will provide information on how to find an appropriate appraiser.

 If you have a work of art or an artifact that belongs on display instead of in an attic and are interested in making a donation to the museum please contact: